imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 There are two types of transformations in the 3D viewer: Global transformations and local transformations.
 Global transformations refer to transformations of the whole view, no individual objects are transformed, but the whole 3D world together.
 Local transformations refer to transformations of individual objects.

 Transformations can be made interactively with the mouse.
-See [\#How to interact with the viewer (rotate, shift, zoom)](#How_to_interact_with_the_viewer_(rotate,_shift,_zoom) "wikilink") for more information.
+See [\#How to interact with the viewer (rotate, shift, zoom)](#How_to_interact_with_the_viewer_(rotate,_shift,_zoom)) for more information.

 Alternatively, transformations of individual objects can be altered more exactly, by specifying transformations matrices.
 Transformations can be set for 3D objects, or applied (concatenated with the current transformation) to 3D objects.
 Transformations can be saved and reloaded.
 And finally, it is possible to export a transformed object to a stack image.
-[Top](#top "wikilink")
+[Top](#top)

 ### How to apply a specific transformation to a 3D object